Tekle Haymanot of Gojjam: Biography

-Born Adal Tessemma, Tekle Haymanot Tessemma was the son of Tessemma Goshu, Negus of Gojjam.
-Gojjam had long been a vassal kingdom within the Ethiopian Empire.
+Tekle Haymanot Tesema, born Adal Tesema, was the son of Tesema Goshu, the Negus of Gojjam—a province of the Ethiopian Empire—and the grandson of Ras Goshu Zewde.
 The title "King of Gojjam" was an honorific title.

 Under Tekle Giyorgis

-Dejazmach Tessemma Goshu died during his son's minority.
+Dejazmach Tesema Goshu died during his son's minority.
 As a result, a rival, and Gojam prince, of the Gojam imperial house, named Ras Desta Tadla assumed control in Gojjam and imprisoned Adal.
 Adal eventually escaped to the lowlands and raised an army.
 After returning to Gojjam and defeating Ras Desta, Adal submitted to Nəgusä Nägäst Tekle Giyorgis who confirmed him as the Shum of Gojjam and as Dejazmach.
 The Nəgusä Nägäst even allowed Adal to marry his paternal sister, Laqetch Gebre Mehdin.

 Under Yohannes IV

 On 11 July 1871, Dejazmach Kassay Mercha defeated Nəgusä Nägäst Tekle Giyorgis and reinstated Ras Desta in Gojjam.
 On 21 January 1872, Kassay Mercha became Nəgusä Nägäst Yohannes IV and left Gojjam.
 Adal then returned to Gojjam and killed Desta.
 At that point, Adal had consolidated all of Gojjam under his rule.
 In 1874, Adal submitted to Nəgusä Nägäst Yohannes IV.
-Adal was now Ras Tekle Haymanot Tessemma.
+Adal was now Ras Tekle Haymanot Tesema.

-On 20 January 1881, in Debre Tabor, Nəgusä Nägäst Yohannes IV appointed Ras Tekle Haymanot Tessemma as Negus of Gojjam Province and as Negus of Kaffa Province.
+On 20 January 1881, in Debre Tabor, Nəgusä Nägäst Yohannes IV appointed Ras Tekle Haymanot Tesema as Negus of Gojjam Province and as Negus of Kaffa Province.
 However, the latter province was only his if he was able to conquer it.
-Unfortunately for Ras Tekle Haymanot Tessemma, Ras Menelik, Negus of Shewa, was also interested in Kaffa Province.
+Unfortunately for Ras Tekle Haymanot Tesema, Ras Menelik, Negus of Shewa, was also interested in Kaffa Province.
 Yohannes provided Tekle Haymanot with 8,000 rifles to help with the conquest.

 The Battle of Embabo

-The followers of Negus Tekle Haymanot Tessemma attempted to extend his control over the Kingdom of Kaffa.
+The followers of Negus Tekle Haymanot Tesema attempted to extend his control over the Kingdom of Kaffa.
 But, on 6 June 1882, his forces were defeated at the Battle of Embabo by the superior forces of Negus Menelik.
-Tekle Haymanot Tessemma was captured and Menelik gained the upper hand in Kaffa.
+Tekle Haymanot Tesema was captured and Menelik gained the upper hand in Kaffa.
 But Yohannes intervened and, while allowing Menelik to have Kaffa, he made Menelik give Wollo Province to Ras Araya Selassie Yohannes, his legitimate son.